ImplFerris/LearnRust/README.md

   - **[hecto: Build Your Own Text Editor in Rust](https://flenker.blog/hecto/)** : This is a series of blog posts that shows you how to build a text editor in Rust.

   - **[Game development with Macroquad](https://mq.agical.se/)**: A game development guide on how to build a shoot'em up game in Rust with Macroquad.
+  - **[Breakout game with Macroquad](https://www.youtube.com/watch?v=xQ9YTY7ZgsI&t=3m02s)**: An easy to follow along video that teaches how to create Breakout game with Macroquad

 ### Free Books
   - **[The Little Book of Rust Macros](https://veykril.github.io/tlborm)** : This book is an attempt to distill the Rust community's collective knowledge of Rust macros, the Macros by Example ones as well as procedural macros(WIP).